ghga-de/ghga-metadata-schema/docs/schema_markdown/Individual_ancestry_terms.md

 # Slot: ancestry_terms

 A person's descent or lineage from a population.
+The used terms should be descendants of 'HANCESTRO:0004: ancestry category' (e.g., African, European, Oceanian).

 URI: [GHGA:Individual_ancestry_terms](https://w3id.org/GHGA/Individual_ancestry_terms)